tiancalendar/content-ops-starter-f14b0/content/pages/empty.md

       - type: FeaturedItem
         title: >-
-          “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”
+          “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.
         tagline: Testimonial 1
         subtitle: 'Maria Walters, Company'
         text: >-